Latest updates

 As part of the investigations, Defence conducted a Human Health and Ecological Risk Assessment.
 This assessment measured the PFAS exposure risks to people living, working and undertaking recreational activities within the management area and to local plant and animal life.

 This assessment found the PFAS contamination from Singleton Military Area presented a low exposure risk to human health and to local plant and animal life.
-More details can be found in the Human Health and Ecological Risk Assessment factsheet provided in the Recent reports and factsheet section.
+More details can be found in the Human Health and Ecological Risk Assessment factsheet.

 Remediation and management

-As recommended in the management plan for Singleton Military Area, Defence closed down the former containment fire station.
-This work involved the demolition of the buildings and concrete.
-Defence removed and treated PFAS-impacted waste at an off-site facility.
+In 2022, Defence closed down the former fire station and demolished the buildings.
+Defence removed and treated PFAS-impacted waste at an off-site licenced facility.

 Ongoing monitoring

-Monitoring of PFAS continues on and around Singleton Military Area through sampling of surface water, groundwater, sewage and sediment biannually.
+Monitoring of PFAS continues on and around Singleton Military Area through sampling of surface water, groundwater, sewage and sediment annually.
 Monitoring helps Defence understand if PFAS contamination is changing over time.

 Results are published in an Ongoing Monitoring Report and factsheet.
 Defence will inform the community if changes to the management approach are required.